olivierlabayle/WDL-GWAS/docs/src/tutorials/ukb_run.md

 -inputs docs/src/assets/extract-ukb-genotypes.inputs.json
 ```

+where:

+- `DX_COMPILER_PATH` is set as per the installation's instruction.
+- `RAP_PROJECT_ID` is your UK Biobank RAP project ID.
-The `docs/src/assets/extract-ukb-genotypes.inputs.json` points to the various BGEN files from TOPMed and VCF sites files.
+- `docs/src/assets/extract-ukb-genotypes.inputs.json` is the file providing the workflow's inputs.
+In particular it points to the various BGEN files from TOPMed and VCF sites files.

+The compiler might output some warnings like `missing input for non-optional parameter` but you can ignore these.

+The command will do a few things:

+1. It will compile and upload the workflow to the UK Biobank RAP
+2. It will create a corresponding `inputs.dx.json` file locally which can be used to run the workflow

+!!! note
+    File paths need to point to their location in your UK Biobank RAP project.
+There are two main ways you can fill those in - via object identifiers: `dx://RAP_PROJECT_ID:FILE_ID` or via a file path: `dx://RAP_PROJECT_ID:/path/to/file`.

-Then we can run it with:
+Then we can run the workflow with:

 ```
 dx run -y \